Reddygopalkrishna/Klimate/README.md

 # Whether App

-A modern weather dashboard built with React, TypeScript, Vite, and Tailwind CSS.
+A modern weather dashboard built with React, TypeScript,Tanstack Query, Shadcn UI, Recharts Vite, and Tailwind CSS.
 It allows users to search for cities, view current weather, forecasts, and manage favorite locations.

 ---